01 of 05

 How to Hull or Core Strawberries

-Hulling or coring strawberries—removing the green stem or calyx from the top of the berry—makes them more elegant and easier to eat when served plain.
-It's also the first step in any recipe that uses strawberries, be it salsa or dessert.
+Hulling or coring strawberries—removing the green stem, or calyx, from the top of the berry—makes them more elegant and easier to eat when served plain.
+It's a better strategy than simply slicing off the top of the berry because it preserves more of the fruit, so hulling is typically the first step in any strawberry recipe.

-No matter how you're eating them, you want to start with fresh, ripe berries.
-Try to taste berries before you buy them since strawberries can look gorgeous, red, and shiny but taste like so much fluff.
+No matter how you're eating strawberries, you want to start with fresh, ripe berries.
+Try to taste berries before you buy them because strawberries can look gorgeous, red, and shiny but taste dull.
 If you can't taste the berries, smell them.
-They... should smell—you guessed it!—like strawberries.
+They should smell—you guessed it!—like strawberries.

 Insert a Sharp Knife Next to the Stem Cap